TsengPinRuei/JustCode/README.md

 ```

 The importer depends on network access, LeetCode's public GraphQL response, and the current statement HTML format.
 If LeetCode changes its response shape, the importer may need code changes in `backend/src/services/leetcodeService.ts`.

+If import succeeds but running the imported problem fails, check `problem.json` for unsupported `params` or `returnType` values.
+The current runners do not implement custom LeetCode structures such as linked lists or trees.

 ### Custom input is rejected